MaterializeInc/materialize/doc/user/content/integrations/node-js.md

 ## Push data to a source

-Materialize processes live streams of data and maintains views in memory, relying on other systems (traditional databases, or Kafka) to serve as "systems of record" for the data.
+Materialize processes live streams of data and maintains views in memory, relying on external systems (like PostgreSQL, or Kafka) to serve as "systems of record" for the data.
 Instead of updating Materialize directly, **Node.js should send data to an intermediary system**.
-Materialize connects to the intermediary system as a "source" and reads streaming updates from that.
+Materialize connects to the intermediary system as a [source](/sql/create-source/) and reads streaming updates from it.

-The table below lists the intermediary systems a Node.js application can use to stream data for Materialize:
+The table below lists the intermediary systems a Node.js application can use to feed data into Materialize:

 Intermediary System | Notes
 -------------|-------------
-**Kafka** | Produce messages from [Node.js to Kafka](https://kafka.js.org/docs/getting-started), and create a [Materialize Kafka Source](/sql/create-source/json-kafka/) to consume them.
-Kafka is recommended for scenarios where low-latency and high-throughput are important.
+**Kafka** | Produce messages from [Node.js to Kafka](https://kafka.js.org/docs/getting-started), and create a [Kafka source](/sql/create-source/json-kafka/) to consume them.
+This is recommended for scenarios where low-latency and high-throughput are important.
-**PostgreSQL** | Node.js sends data to PostgreSQL, and the [Materialize PostgreSQL source](/sql/create-source/postgres/) receives events from the change feed (the write-ahead log) of the database.
-Ideal for Node.js apps that already use PostgreSQL and fast-changing relational data.
+**PostgreSQL** | Send data from Node.js to PostgreSQL, and create a [PostgreSQL source](/sql/create-source/postgres/) that consumes a replication stream from the database based on its write-ahead log.
+This is recommended for Node.js apps that already use PostgreSQL and fast-changing transactional data.
-**PubNub** | Streams as a service provider PubNub provides a [Node.js SDK](https://www.pubnub.com/docs/sdks/javascript/nodejs) to send data into a stream, [Materialize PubNub source](/sql/create-source/json-pubnub/) subscribes to the stream and consumes data.
+**PubNub** | Send data to a PubNub stream using the [Node.js SDK](https://www.pubnub.com/docs/sdks/javascript/nodejs), and create a [PubNub source](/sql/create-source/json-pubnub/) that subscribes to the stream.

 ## Insert data into tables

-Most data in Materialize will stream in via a `SOURCE`, but a [`TABLE` in Materialize](/sql/create-table/) can be helpful for supplementary data.
-For example, use a table to join slower-moving reference or lookup data with a stream.
+Most data in Materialize will stream in via an external system, but a [table](/sql/create-table/) can be helpful for supplementary data.
+For example, you can use a table to join slower-moving reference or lookup data with a stream.

-**Basic Example:** [Insert a row](/sql/insert/) of data into a table named `countries` in Materialize.
+**Basic Example:** [Insert a row](/sql/insert/) of data into a table named `countries` in Materialize:

 ```js
 const { Client } = require('pg');